-Total Marks: 100 Credits:4 Internal Assessment: 25 Contact Hours: 4 Hours per Week
+Total Marks: 100 Internal Assessment: 25 Credits:4

-- acquires the knowledge of the terms and concepts used in curriculum development. - understands the principles, designs, development and evaluation of curriculum. - applies the knowledge in analyzing the different types of curriculum and their evaluation. - develops skill in preparing curriculum design. - develops interest in studying books journals and articles on curriculum development. - develops a desirable positive attitude towards curriculum development. - appreciates the contribution of curriculum development in the classroom situation. - illustrates and explains the role of curriculum in effective teaching and learning. - uses different methodsand strategies to evaluate a curriculum depending on the stage of development of the curriculum.
+- acquires the knowledge of the terms and concepts used in curriculum development. - understands the principles, designs, development and evaluation of curriculum. - applies the knowledge in analyzing the different types of curriculum and their evaluation. - develops skill in preparing curriculum design. - develops interest in studying books journals and articles on curriculum development. - develops a desirable positive attitude towards curriculum development. - appreciates the contribution of curriculum development in the classroom situation. - illustrates and explains the role of curriculum in effective teaching and learning. - uses different methods and strategies to evaluate a curriculum depending on the stage of development of the curriculum.